SalishSeaCast/docs/storm_surges/overview.rst

 Also, from Abeysirigunawardena et al (2011), extremes generally occur from October to March.

 Existing storm surge models
 ---------------------------------------

-The Government of British Columbia launched the `BC Storm Surge Forecast System <https://stormsurgebc.ca/index.html>`_ in 2011.
-This model is driven by the Pacific Ocean Model (which is driven by 7 day weather forecasts from NOAA) and a 6 day forecast from Environment Canada.
-Forecast bulletins are available for Point Atkinson, Victoria and Campbell River.
-There is no hindcasting available in the model.
+The Government of Canada launched the `Coastal Flooding Prediction and Alerting Program`_ in May of 2024.
+The program allows ECCC meteorologists to issue coastal flooding alerts and forecasts across most of the country, using both the probability and expected impact of an event.
+Those services will give early warning to emergency management organizations and Canadians about the risk of coastal flooding.

+.. _Coastal Flooding Prediction and Alerting Program: https://www.canada.ca/en/services/environment/weather/other-services/coastal-flooding-prediction-alert.html

 References